There are many 3000 Watt inverters on the market right now, so before you make a decision, let me help you narrow down your choices.

 If you are wondering where to find the appliance wattage, it is typically found on the back of the appliance or stamped on the nameplate.
 It is the maximum amount needed.

 A couple of things to keep in mind when deciding on the wattage you need are efficiency and equipment and appliance ratings.

 - Efficiency – Inverters will typically state the efficiency at which they run.
 This can be impacted my temperatures.
 If an inverter runs 90% efficiency, it may drop to 80% or even 70% in the winter, so keep this in mind when calculating your wattage needs.

 - Ratings – Your equipment or appliances will declare their wattage needs, but this is not always correct.
 I have used 800-watt microwaves that end up using 1000 watts.

 Criteria for Choosing a 3,000 Watt Inverter

-Picking the right 3000 watt inverter requires knowledge and time.
-Key points below will assist when making the choice.
+Picking the right 3000-watt inverter requires knowledge and time.
+However, the key points below will assist when making a choice.

-- Noise: Most 3,000 watt inverters have automatic cooling systems that start a cooling fan once the temperature of the inverter becomes dangerously high.
+- Noise: Most 3,000-watt inverters have automatic cooling systems that start a cooling fan once the temperature of the inverter becomes dangerously high.
 Some of these cooling fans can be quite noisy.
-If you are using your inverter for power tools, then the noise won’t bother you.
+The noise won’t bother you if you use your inverter for power tools.
 If you are using the inverter at night or in a location where you need quiet, be conscious of the fan in the inverter you choose.